This post may contain affiliate links. Read our disclosure policy here.

 Can You Use Eggnog Instead of Milk in Pancakes?

-- nutmeg: the same spice that’s used in eggnog, but I like to add a little extra to bring out the holiday flavors.
+- Nutmeg: the same spice that’s used in eggnog, but I like to add a little extra to bring out the holiday flavors.
+Add cinnamon or pumpkin spice if you’re out.

-- sugar: just a little sugar to make the pancakes slightly sweet.
+- Salt: a little to enhance the flavor.

-- eggnog: you can use traditional eggnog (minus the alcohol) or a dairy free eggnog made with almond or soy milk.
+- Eggnog: you can use traditional eggnog without alcohol or a dairy free eggnog made with almond or soy milk.

 How to make Eggnog Pancakes